krtab/agnos/README.md

 ## Building

 Agnos is written in Rust.
-To build it you will need to have the rust toolchain installed, in a version greater or equal to 1.65.0.
+To build it you will need to have the rust toolchain installed.
 On most distributions, this should be done using [rustup](https://rustup.rs).

 Once you have obtained the source, the following command will build the binaries and put them in the root directory of the repo.